project-illium/illium-documentation/docs/protocol/libp2p.md

 // attempt to dial the requesting peer and report on the
 // result.
 libp2p.EnableNATService(),

+// Enable the node to act as a relay if it discovers that we are
+// publicly reachable.
+libp2p.EnableRelayService(),

 // Enables the relay transport.
 It allows the illium node
 // to accept incoming conenctions through a relay and make